jonnations/Locomotion_Book/README.md

 # Locomotion_Book
 Repo for Locomotion Book Chapter

-Investigation into the morphological signature of arboreality in (small) mammals
+Investigation into the morphological signature of climbing in (mostly small, extant) mammals to better understand the locomotor affinitis of early mammals and plesiadapiforms.

 #### Goals:

 1) Determine which postcranial measurements, or which form of the measurements, are the best predictors of climbing.
 2) Explore the relationship between the method of categorizing locomotion and the preferred morphological measurements.
 3) Predict the locomotion of fossil species using the measurements with the highest predictive ability

-16 October: To Do
-Working through the project

-[X] Run All Models in their final form
-  - `Binary_Mods.Rmd` and `Ordinal_Mods.Rmd`

-[X] Run Multiple regression prediction Models
-  - `Binary_Mult_Mods.Rmd`
-  - `Ordinal_Mult_Mods.Rmd`

-[] Do all predictions on final models
-  - add "combined" predictions into reg pred script
-  - predict all, including "combined"

 ## Layout: